Insomnia & Sleep Difficulties

 CBT-I TEACHES CLIENTS TO:

-- Overcome underlying causes of sleep problems,
+- Overcome underlying causes of sleep problems

-- Master thoughts and behaviours that generate sleep problems.
+- Master thoughts and behaviours that generate sleep problems

-- Develop habits that promote sound sleep.
+- Develop habits that promote sound sleep

 CBT-I Treatment Process / Service: